 ChatGPT can read your emails, process your documents and answer your requests for you.
 It’s only a matter of time, until ChatGPT graduates from Office to Windows itself, runs the whole system, and makes your apps feel like the programs you used to run from cassette tapes.1 Did Microsoft really think this through?
 Because…

-Sooner than later, Artificial Intelligence will get rid of Windows, too, yeah, forget laptops, desktops, and monitors… Artificial Intelligence will run everything from a phone, or a watch, or, a precious little finger ring.
+Sooner than later, Artificial Intelligence will get rid of operating systems, too, yeah, forget laptops, desktops, and monitors… Artificial Intelligence will run everything from a phone, or a watch, or, a precious little finger ring.
 AI will do everything for you in a galaxy of clouds far, far away, through an ultra-light client in slightly over 12 parsecs.

 It looks like the road to Heaven…2